3m377/RVC-Utilities/README.md

 - Download the [Easy RVC Installer](https://github.com/3m377/RVC-Utilities/releases/download/1.0.3/easy-install-rvc.bat) script and place it in your desired RVC installation folder.
 - Run the script.
 - When prompted, type 1 to install RVC with Mangio-RVC-Fork.
-- After some time, you'll be prompted to copy the files from **Mangio-RVC-Fork** to the **RVC-Beta** folder.
-Please follow the prompt and click ***Replace all files in the destination*** when requested.
-- If you would like to, type "y" when prompted to install EasyGUI.
+- Allow it to make changes to your device (It's not a virus, you can look through the very simple code.)
 - The Model Downloader will be automatically downloaded and placed in the appropriate folder; no separate download is necessary.
 ## Changelog
 **1.0.3**
 - Added progress bars to the installer to show progress of large file downloads.
 - Added a check that makes sure `config.txt` exists.
 If it doesn't it will install tqdm and requests with pip, and then create `config.txt`.
 This is to ensure the install script will run without errors caused by the user not having tqdm or requests installed.
+- Automated the process of moving the files from Mangio-RVC-Fork to RVC-beta and replacing any that already exist.
 - Started logging changes in the changelog.

 **1.0.2**